Tauke190/Intro-to-Interactive-Media/Assignments/midtermProject/README.md

 ### How to play
-Use the arrow keys to go left and right and try to land on the block
+Use the arrow keys to go left and right and try to land on the block .When the cat does not reach a block , jump for 2 or 3 times .It will jump higher.

 ## [Play the game here](https://editor.p5js.org/Avinash190/full/YxcEFnlSN)